 Medicines Law & Policy brings together legal and policy experts in the field of access to medicines, international law, and public health.
 We provide policy and legal analysis, best practice models and other information that can be used by governments, non-governmental organisations, product development initiatives, funding agencies, UN agencies and others working to ensure the availability of effective, safe and affordable medicines for all.

+Kaitlin Mara, MSc, has been writing about international intellectual property and innovation policy for a decade.
 From 2007 to 2010 she was the Associate Editor at Intellectual Property Watch, where she reported on several World Health Organization negotiations, including the process that resulted in its Global Policy and Plan of Action on Innovation, Intellectual Property and Public Health.
 In 2010, she joined the newly-formed Medicines Patent Pool as its first head of communications.